desmondwong1215/tp/docs/UserGuide.md

 #### Clearing All Students and Courses: `clear`

-Allows users to clear all data of existing courses and student.
+Allows users to clear all data of existing courses and students.

 **Format:** `clear`